The Many Horrors All Hallows’ Eve (and Variations)

 Set in 1457, a secret society performs human sacrifices to appease the god Samhain.

-Another terrible trailer, and a release date is hard to find.
+Another awful trailer, and a release date is hard to find.
 Not promising.

 The Terror of Hallow’s Eve (2017)